 - As a leader in home-based services, Clearbrook provides training and support to Service Facilitators throughout the state through a network called the Home-Based Workgroup.

-- Over 425 Supported Living Assistants work with families in our LIFE Program.
+- Over 425 Supported Living Assistants work with families in our Home-Based Services Program.

 Frequently Asked Questions

-- What is the goal of the LIFE Program?
-LIFE is designed to promote a family environment through skill development and community integration.
+- What is the goal of the Home-Based Services Program?
+Home-Based Services is designed to promote a family environment through skill development and community integration.

 - What are some examples of active treatment?
 Active treatment includes goal setting, developing daily living skills, behavior management and other tools needed to help the participant move towards independence.

 - What is the role of the family?
-Your family’s support and involvement is essential to your family member’s success in the LIFE Program.
+Your family’s support and involvement is essential to your family member’s success in the Home-Based Services Program.
 Partnering together, we can make a difference in expectations and desires that you and your loved ones have identified.